Benefits Of Family Income Protection Insurance

 Since August 2012, single UK parents have increased their cover to 21 percent.
 Increasing incomes since 2011 and the ability to save more money may be responsible for this positive trend.

-Income Protection Trends
+Family Income Protection Trends

 Aviva found that private health insurance is most popular with couples who plan to have children.
 Couples with at least two children are most likely to have critical illness policies while income protection is most popular with parents who have only one child.